brianhill/deep-springs-observatory/index.md

 ## Visual Use

-For visual use, the Meade Series 4000 Super-Wide-Angle 2&rdquo; eyepiece (having an apparent field of view of 67&deg;) the telescope will take in a full 1&deg; of the sky at 63.5x power.
+For visual use, with the Meade Series 4000 Super-Wide-Angle 2&rdquo; eyepiece (having an apparent field of view of 67&deg;) the telescope will take in a full 1&deg; of the sky at 63.5x power.

 ## Imaging